rooja13/rooja13/README.md

 <!-- Markdown Here -->

-- 👋 Hi, I'm Rogelio and I am a Computer Engineering Master's student atr SDSU.
+- 👋 Hi, I'm Rogelio and I am a Computer Engineering Master's student at SDSU.
 - 👀 I’m interested in video game development and graphics programming.
 - 🌱 I’m currently learning OpenGL to create a very simple game from scratch.
 - 💞️ I’m looking to collaborate on any project which helps people to live in a better place.